christopher5106/christopher5106.github.io/_posts/2020-02-26-symbolic_knowledge_in_deep_networks.markdown

 # The paper

-The idea of the paper is to use Graph Convolutional Networks (GCN) to represent logical formulas with an embedding vector, and to use these representations as a new logical loss, either to predict if an assignment will satisfy a logic, or to train a neural network's outputs to satisfy a logic.
+The idea of the paper is to use Graph Convolutional Networks (GCN) to represent logical formulas with an embedding vector, and to use these representations as a new logical loss, either to predict if an assignment of variables will satisfy a logic, or to train a neural network's outputs to satisfy a logic.

 The evaluation of the representations are performed on 2 datasets:

-- a synthetic dataset of logical formulas
+- a synthetic dataset of logical formulas, to predict if an assignment will satisfy the formulas

 <span style="color:red">Q1: how are [logical formula strings](https://github.com/ZiweiXU/LENSR/blob/master/dataset/Synthetic/formula_strings_0606.pk) created ?</span>

 <span style="color:red">Q2: where do [features of symbols and logic operands](https://github.com/ZiweiXU/LENSR/blob/master/model/pygcn/pygcn/features.pk) come from ?</span>

-- the [Visual Relationship Detection (VRD)](https://cs.stanford.edu/people/ranjaykrishna/vrd/) dataset as well as the original images from [Scene Graph dataset](https://cs.stanford.edu/people/jcjohns/cvpr15_supp/).
+- the [Visual Relationship Detection (VRD)](https://cs.stanford.edu/people/ranjaykrishna/vrd/) dataset with its original images from [Scene Graph dataset](https://cs.stanford.edu/people/jcjohns/cvpr15_supp/).

 The dataset is composed of 100 object classes (`objects.json`):